 -- Barry Spacks, Poet Laureate

-Tai's top-ranking philosophy blog explores the architecture of reality, the mysteries of existence and the role of the dreamer in the modern age.
+Since 2010, Tai has authored top-ranking philosophy blog, PARALLAX: Exploring The Architecture of Reality, investigating the mysteries of existence and the role of the dreamer in our times.

 Published in 2017 by Sealskin Press, co-authored with Alissa Hatman & Sara Jackson-Holman, "Her Animal Inheritance" investigates intimacy, emotional memory, wild femininity and how we hold the pain we carry.